moatboy/moatboy.github.io/docs/HD.md

 Management: 3/5

+{: .label .label-green }

+Catalyst: 2/5

 {: .label .label-yellow }

-Pessimistic value: $270 B
+Pessimistic value: $306 B

-> "This is simply the best investment book I have read in my thirty-plus years in and around Wall Street." - Dr. Bob Froehlich, Deutsche Asset Management (from *The Little Book That Builds Wealth*)
+> I am valuing Home Depot using a Discounted Cash Flow (DCF) model, focusing on Free Cash Flow to the Firm (FCFF).
+This approach aligns with "The Little Book of Valuation" which emphasizes the importance of cash flows and the DCF approach for valuing a business.
+I am taking a pessimistic and conservative approach in my assumptions, as suggested by "The Intelligent Investor", and I will justify each assumption.
 {: .fs-6 .fw-300 }

 [Investor Relations](https://www.google.com/search?q=HD+investor+relations){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }